-Of the four elements in negligence and strict product liability asbestos cases, causation can often be the most difficult to prove.
-First, in most lawsuits, defense attorneys will attempt to present scientific reports and studies to try to dispute that asbestos caused the alleged injury.
+Of the four elements in negligence and strict product liability asbestos cases, causation is often the hardest to prove.
+In most lawsuits, defense attorneys will first attempt to present scientific reports and studies to dispute that asbestos caused the alleged injury.

-Find an Asbestos Attorney to Help with Your Case Today
+Find an Asbestos Attorney To Help With Your Case Today

-You may not know whether you have been exposed to asbestos, since the symptoms of asbestos and mesothelioma (a type of cancer) often take several decades to appear.
-You can still file a claim for damages.
+It is difficult to know if you have been exposed to asbestos since the symptoms of asbestos and mesothelioma often take several decades to appear.
+However, you can still file an injury claim for damages.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help